garris/BackstopJS/README.md

 ```

 ### Changing test sensitivity
-`"misMatchThreshold"` will change the amount of difference BackstopJS will tollerate before marking a test screenshot as "failed".
-The default setting is `0.1`, this may need to be increased as the dimentions of your screenshot increases.
+`"misMatchThreshold"` will change the amount of difference BackstopJS will tolerate before marking a test screenshot as "failed".
+The default setting is `0.1`, this may need to be increased as the dimensions of your screenshot increases.

 ### Capturing the entire document